 We exclude stock-based compensation expense which can vary based on plan design, share price, share price volatility, and the expected lives of equity instruments granted.
 We believe that providing non-GAAP financial measures that exclude stock-based compensation expense allow for more meaningful comparisons between our operating results from period to period because stock-based compensation expense does not represent a cash expenditure.
 We believe that excluding the impact of amortization of acquired intangibles allows for more meaningful comparisons between operating results from period to period as the intangibles are valued at the time of acquisition and are amortized over a period of several years after the acquisition.
 We believe that excluding the change in fair value of contingent consideration allows for more meaningful comparisons between operating results from period to period as it is non-operating in nature.
 We believe that excluding the impact of accretion of interest on convertible senior notes allows for more meaningful comparisons between operating results from period to period as accretion of interest on convertible senior notes relates to interest cost for the time value of money and are non-operating in nature.
-We believe that excluding loss on extinguishment of convertible notes and capped call modification allows for more meaningful comparisons between operating results from period to period as losses on the extinguishment of convertible notes and capped call modifications are non-operating in nature.
+We believe that excluding loss on extinguishment of convertible notes, capped call modification and change in fair value allows for more meaningful comparisons between operating results from period to period as losses on the extinguishment of convertible notes, capped call modifications and change in fair value are non-operating in nature.
 We do not engage in the repurchase of convertible notes on a regular basis or in the ordinary course of business.
+We believe that excluding costs related to the 2022 Strategic Realignment allows for more meaningful comparisons between operating results from period to period as this is a discrete event based on a unique set of business objectives and is incremental to the core activities that arise in the ordinary course of our business.
 Accordingly, we believe that excluding these expenses provides investors and management with greater visibility of the underlying performance of our business operations, facilitates comparison of our results with other periods and may also facilitate comparison with the results of other companies in our industry.